These General Sales Conditions (GSC) make use of the following terms and accompanying significations:

 Finally, Camac Harps reserve the right to cancel any Order from a Client with whom there exists a prior dispute, or any other legitimate reason appertaining notably to the abnormal character of the Order.
 That is to say, in the case of an Order in quantities and / or amounts unusual for one final consumer.

-The prices in operation are those indicated on the Site.
-They are expressed in euros and are gross prices, including the VAT applicable in France on the day of the order.
-If one or several taxes or charges has just been created or changed, this change will be able to be reflected in the sales prices of Products presented on the Site.
+The prices in force are those indicated on the Site and are expressed in euros.
+For the countries of the European Union, the prices are inclusive of VAT (T.T.C.), including VAT applicable in France on the day of the Order.
+For countries outside the European Union, prices are exclusive of tax.
+If one or more taxes or charges are created or modified, this change may be reflected in the sale price of the Products on the Site.

 7. Payment Conditions

 All Orders are payable in Euros.

 Order payments are carried out online via the site, using a bank card (Visa, Mastercard).
 For card payments, payment is carried out via the CIC bank’s secure server.
 This means that no bank information about the Client travels via the Site, which assures an entirely secure payment.
 The total amount payable for the Order will be debited on confirmation of the Order.

 In the event of an unauthorised card payment, non-payment or the complete or partial non-payment of a prior order, Camac Harps reserves the right to withhold any Order and any delivery.